Scott Shafer

 Scott Shafer (born January 6, 1967) is an American football coach and former player.
-He has served as the defensive coordinator for the Middle Tennessee State Blue Raiders.
-Previously, he served as the head coach at Syracuse University until November 2015.
+He served as the defensive coordinator for the Middle Tennessee State Blue Raiders until the 2023 season.
+Previously, he served as the head coach at Syracuse University from 2013-15.

 He was a high school and college quarterback in Ohio at Riverside High School, Ohio University, and Baldwin-Wallace College.
-He has held various positions including defensive coordinator, assistant head coach, and secondary coach at major universities such as the University of Rhode Island, Northern Illinois University, the University of Illinois, Western Michigan University, Stanford University, University of Michigan, and Syracuse University.
-He was officially named the head coach of Syracuse on January 9, 2013.
+He has held various positions including defensive coordinator, assistant head coach, and secondary coach at major universities such as the Rhode Island, Northern Illinois, Illinois, Western Michigan, Stanford, Michigan, and Syracuse.
+He was named the head coach of Syracuse on January 9, 2013.

 Early life and education

 Shafer's father, Ron, was a high school football and track coach at Riverside High School in Painesville, Ohio.
 His father died at age 53 after coaching 28 years at Riverside High.
 As an Ohio native, Shafer attended school in Painesville, Ohio where he received his high school diploma in 1985.
 He attended Baldwin-Wallace College in Berea, Ohio, where he received his bachelor's degree in education in 1990.
 He went on to study at Indiana University in Bloomington, Indiana, where he was awarded a master's degree in education in 1993.